souljedi/QRontol/README.md

 # QRontol
-Control stuff via QR codes, that trigger python scripts.
+Control stuff via QR codes.

-The main idea is to provide a tangible interface to control user-defined actions, e.g., as an alternative to a touch screen interface.
-The inspiration comes from the "old way" of browsing for music, e.g., by flipping through some LP or CD albums covers in a box.
-So one of the use cases is to create/print album QR cards, e.g., having a set of cards with QR codes on them.
-Then one can browse through the deck of cards and pick an album, scan it which triggers an action that starts the playlist on a streaming music service or starts the album in a local mp3 player etc.
+The main goal of this project is to provide a tangible interface to trigger user-defined actions.
+While not meant to completly replace other interfaces, this is meant to provide an alternative interaction metaphor for certain actions.
+The inspiration came from the "old analog way" of browsing for music, e.g., flipping through some LP or CD albums covers in a box.
+This directly leads to one use cases, printing out and laminating QR coded cards with album art.
+In this case, one can literally browse through a deck of cards and hand pick an album.
+The selected card can be scanned, which triggers an action that starts the playlist on a streaming music service or starts the album in a local mp3 player etc. The system can be potentially also used by small kids, without having to navigate any menues or getting distracted by other apps on a phone or tablet.

 # System overview
-* printed QR code tags
+* QR code card generator: svg-template and python script
+  * the script will autogenerate QR codes and register them with the command server (see below),
+  * populate the svg file, e.g., based on some csv input file, or using some scraper
+  * the svg file, can be converted to a PDF and then be printed and laminated by the user
-* QR code reader which either is a
+* QR code reader:
-  * custom reader: interprets the code and triggers a command or
-  * generic reader: visits a special URL, that triggers a command elsewhere
+  * generic reader: any QR reader app on a smartphone; reads an URL from the QR code, that triggers via a webhook the command server
+  * custom reader: runs on a dedicated device, e.g., [octocam](https://shop.pimoroni.com/products/octocam-pi-zero-w-project-kit); reads a numeric sequence from the QR code and pass it on to the command server
+* command server: implemented in python
+  * has a database of QR codes associated with actions
-* command server: receives command and triggers a command/action at any third party API
+  * receives a decoded QR code and triggers a command/action of a third party API

 ## Getting Started